ryan-zheng-teki/LibUVTutorial/README.md

 # Introduction
 The point of this tutorial is not about completely understanding the implementation of libuv in details.
-We just want to understand how it works internally.
+I just want to understand how it works internally.
 And i have forgot many syntaxes in C. So there are some errors in the description
 ```
 struct uv_loop_t {
     struct uv_handle_t** handles